-If you drop out late, you might also prefer to move on with the adult life since you will be old enough.
+If you drop out late, you might also prefer to move on with the adult life.
+You will be old enough.
 But dropping out early means you are young and not in a hurry to settle down.

-I have told you both the good and the bad of dropping out of University early and dropping out late but the big question remains; when is the right time to drop out of University?
+I have told you both the good and the bad of dropping out of University early and dropping out late but the big question remains; when is it time to drop out of college?

 From my personal point of view, it is better to drop out early than late.
 The room for recovery is bigger when you drop out early.